gr-b/baml_vcr/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+If it does not break existing functionality, I will merge it.

 ## License